 Banks and accounting systems have a number of safeguards that you can utilize to create the proper controls.
 This will help to eliminate fraud or unauthorized use of your bank accounts.

 8. Outsource Certain Business Functions

 A full-time employee is not always necessary in each function.
 You should evaluate your business needs and identify functions that may be more cost-effective to outsource.
 For example, accounting, IT, human resources, and payroll are roles that can be hired by outside firms who specialized in that area.
 This approach can not only save you money but improve efficiency as well.

 9. Renegotiate Existing Service Contracts

 Regularly review service plans and contracts to identify opportunities to optimize them.
-Improved technologies and increased market competition have driven prices down on many services, such as internet, phones, cell phones, copiers, software support and janitorial/building maintenance contracts.
+Improved technologies and increased market competition have driven prices down on many services, such as the internet, phones, cell phones, copiers, software support, and janitorial/building maintenance contracts.

 10. Maintain a Weekly Rolling Cash Forecast

 At a minimum, use Excel to keep track of all estimated inflows (customer receipts) and outflows (vendor payments and payroll) on at least a weekly basis.
 This will enable you to plan your staffing needs, commit to vendor payments, and ensure funds will always be available to make payroll and vendor payments.